incrediblesound/JedLang/README.md

 JedLang
 =======

 JedLang is a crazy lisp-like languge that I made up for fun.
-It compiles to JavaScript.
+It compiles to C.

 Lispy Math
 ----------